Is a Credit Score of 550 Bad?

 Credit Score Ranges in Canada

 Credit scores in Canada range from 300 to 900, with 900 being the highest score you can achieve.
-A credit score of 650 is considered middle ground.
+A credit score of 650 is considered the middle ground.
+Scores are categorized into five main ranges:

 According to Equifax Canada, a credit score range of 660 to 900 is generally considered good to excellent credit.
 So, is having a credit score of 550 good or bad?